RadicalImaging/ohif-aws-healthimaging/README.md

 ## Prerequisites
 * Node.js +14
 * OHIF follow the [Getting started guide if needed](https://v3-docs.ohif.org/development/getting-started/)
-* Make sure you are checkout in the branch `v3-stable`
+* Make sure you are in the OHIF branch `v3-stable`
+  > git checkout -b v3-stable
-* Install ohif-healthlake package to OHIF by adding the following JSON to the 'extensions' array in platform/viewer/pluginConfig.json
+* Add the ohif-healthlake package to OHIF by adding the following JSON to the 'extensions' array in platform/viewer/pluginConfig.json
 ```json
 {
   "packageName": "ohif-healthlake",
   "version": "0.0.12"
 }
 ```
-* Create an access key in the AWS portal
+* Create a symbolic link from OHIF extensions to this directory
+  > ln -s ~/src/ohif-healthlake ~/src/viewers/extensions
-* Follow AWS documentation on how to create an AWS Health Imaging Datastore and load it with DICOM data
+* Follow AWS documentation on how to create an AWS HealthImaging Datastore and load it with DICOM data
+* Create an access key in the AWS portal with access to at least the following AHI APIs on the created datastore: SearchImageSets, GetImageSetMetadata, GetImageFrame

-## Configuring OHIF to talk to AHI directly
+## Configuring LocalStorage Integration Mode

-This approach is the fastest and lowest cost but requires that you use IAM Authentication
+This approach simplifies demos and development but requires that you store AWS secrets in browser local storage.

 * Configure the data source